 Shaping virtual assets regulations fit for the future (CoSP11 special event)

 How can governments create virtual assets and blockchain-related regulations that foster innovation while reducing associated crime?
 This special event offers cross-sector insights into key principles for managing virtual asset risks and shaping effective regulation.
+This special event took place in hybrid format on Emerging Tech day at the 11th Conference of the States Parties to the UN Convention Against Corruption in Doha, Qatar.

-This special event takes place in hybrid format on Emerging Tech day at the 11th Conference of the States Parties to the UN Convention Against Corruption in Doha, Qatar.
+This panel at the 11th Conference of the States Parties to the UN Convention Against Corruption in Doha, Qatar, examined the rapidly evolving virtual assets landscape and its implications for financial integrity, innovation and cross-border cooperation.

 Speakers